-MN criminal background checks are widely used within government employers, healthcare, child and adult care facilities, security jobs and other industries.
+A criminal background check in MN is widely used within government employers, healthcare, child and adult care facilities, security jobs and other industries.
 Private employers also use them.
 Minnesota criminal histories contain the prior 15 years of someone’s criminal history including arrests, convictions (felonies and some misdemeanors), incarcerations, parole, and probation information.

 On average 604,078 gun checks annually are being conducted through NICS in California.

-MN has laws requiring background checks for many types of employers and agencies.
+MN background check laws requiring are required for many types of employers and agencies.
 They also have laws allowing background checks to be provided to individuals but only with the subject’s authorization.
 Further, they have strict rules about how employers can use background information during the hiring process.

 Minnesota is another state that honors the ban-the-box law and prohibits employers from asking about criminal history until after the candidate has been selected for the interview process.
 If something in the person’s criminal history prevents them from being hired, the employer must notify the applicant and explain why.
 As long as employers comply with this law, they are protected against lawsuits.
 State employers are also required by law to observe both The Fair Credit Reporting Act (FCRA) and Title VII of the Civil Rights Act of 1964 when using background checks in hiring.

 According to The Fair Credit Reporting Act, when using sites like InfoTracer to obtain a background check report, the information cannot legally be used to determine credit, employment, tenant screening or any other eligibility requirements for business or professional use.